 The human genome exhibits extensive variation [16-19].
 On average, any individual genome contains 20,000-25,000 coding variants (Table 1), of which 9,000-11,000 are nonsynonymous.
-As deleterious variants are under negative selection, the frequency with which a particular variant or allele occurs in a particular population can be used as a proxy to characterize the evolutionary pressure on it.
-Although most of the variants within any particular individual are common (defined as having a minor allele frequency greater than 5%), most coding variants manifest as distinct single nucleotide variants (SNVs), each of which occur very rarely within the human population (defined as having a minor allele frequency less than 0.5%).
+The frequency with which a particular variant or allele occurs within a population is used to characterize the evolutionary pressure acting on it as common variants (minor allele frequency greater > 5%) are expected to be benign.
+However, rare variants (minor allele frequency < 0.5%) are rare either because they are harmful (deleterious) to a protein’s function or because the variant has been introduced recently into the population.
+The ratio of common to rare variants is often used as a proxy to characterize the evolutionary pressure acting on a locus.
+Although most of the variants within any particular individual are common, most coding variants manifest as distinct single nucleotide variants (SNVs), each of which occurs very rarely within the human population.
 About 25-50% of the rare non-synonymous variants within healthy individuals are estimated to be deleterious, suggesting that the human proteome is highly robust to a large number of non-specific perturbations and because most rare deleterious variants are heterozygous implying that the cell also contains a functional copy of the gene [18,19].

-Despite the fact that new genomic data is still being produced, about 200,000-500,000 previously unobserved SNVs are still discovered after each personal genome is sequenced, suggesting that there is not yet a saturation in data on human polymorphism [18,19].
+Despite the fact that new genomic data is still being produced, about 200,000-500,000 previously unobserved SNVs are still discovered after each personal genome is sequenced, suggesting that there is no saturation observed on human polymorphism data yet [18,19].
 Indeed, the number of rare variants continues to grow even after the 1000 Genomes Consortium and Exome Aggregation Consortium data (60,706 individuals) [20] data has become available.
 As deleterious mutations tend to occur at very low frequencies, we need to continue sequencing a large number of individuals to characterize and catalog these variants and their frequencies within the human population.

 As such, we can turn to intra-human comparisons to uncover more human- or domain-specific features (Figure 2).
-There is, however, an important distinction between interpreting inter- and intra-species conservation due to the huge disparities in the associated evolutionary timescales.
-While performing such an analysis, one can also align homologous coding regions not only between individuals, but also within a single human genome (i.e., paralogs), such as proteins originating from the same structural domain family.
-In particular, this can be used to elucidate domain-specific features (Figure 2b).
+There is, however, an important distinction between interpreting inter- and intra-species conservation due to the huge disparities in the associated evolutionary timescales (Figure 2a-c).
+While performing such an analysis, one can also align homologous coding regions not only between individuals (Figure 2b), but also within a single human genome (i.e., paralogs), such as proteins originating from the same structural domain family (Figure 2c).
+In particular, this can be used to elucidate domain-specific features.